 We do expect children to practise regularly and encourage them to work on the basis of little and often and make our practice rooms available at lunchtimes and before and after school.
 All the instrumental teachers recognise that the children have a full and demanding day.
 It is about supporting, prioritising and perfecting the best use of practice time.
 The quality of proactive time is more important than the length.

-We have a number of school instruments that pupils can borrow.
-This gives pupils the chance to really understand whether this is the correct choice of instrument before sourcing their own.
+We have a number of school instruments that students can borrow.
+This gives students the chance to really understand whether this is the correct choice of instrument before sourcing their own.

 When parents decide to purchase an instrument which we really encourage in the long term, the instrumental teachers are always happy to advise and help make the most suitable and reasonable choices.
 Please be aware that musical instruments for music tuition can be purchased VAT free, via the school, using the government’s assisted instrument purchase scheme

 Why Learn a Musical Instrument?